aristanetworks/promtail_extension/README.md

 | `VERSION_ID`     | The project version.     |
 | `BUILD_ID`       | The build ID.            |

-For example, for a new project, based on `terminattr` called `mynewproject`:
+For example, for a new project, based on `promtail` called `mynewproject`:

 ```diff
 --- mynewproject/Makefile